valentynkt/BackendGarden/content/notes/Iterator Pattern.md

 2. **Reducing Code Duplication:** The pattern centralizes iteration logic, separating it from the core business logic of your application.
 This separation helps in organizing and maintaining code by eliminating repetitive iteration code throughout the application.

 3. **Uniform Data Access:** The Iterator pattern facilitates consistent access to various data structures using a single iterative interface.
-This uniformity promotes code reusability and reduces coupling between components.
+This uniformity promotes [[Code reuse|Code Reusability]] and reduces coupling between components.

 4. **Flexible Collection Management:** It’s beneficial in environments with diverse or evolving collection types.
 Implementing this pattern ensures that your application can adapt to new data structures with minimal code changes, as long as these structures support a standard iterator interface.